MasahideMori-SimpleAppli/simple_3d/README.md

 ## Copyright notice
 The “Dart” name and “Flutter” name are trademarks of Google LLC.
 *The developer of this package is not Google LLC.
-It is an individual.